 OSSE will provide DC Futures funding directly to each university.
 Universities are required to submit a completed payment request (invoice) for each DC Futures recipient each semester, with a detailed cost breakdown.

-There are two ways that DC Futures may identify the need for a university to reimburse OSSE for a DC Futures award.
+There are two ways DC Futures may identify the need for a university to reimburse OSSE for a DC Futures award.
 First, OSSE may calculate lifetime or annual award timelines and amounts and find that a student has received more than the maximum allowed.
 In this case, OSSE will request repayment from the university that the student most recently attended.

 Partner universities will be required to complete a program participation agreement with OSSE to outline terms of participation, data and reporting requirements, and other policies related to university participation in DC Futures.